Stories from the Field

 Combined Shape Copy Created with Sketch.

-Editor’s note: WildLink is a partnership between the National Park Service and NatureBridge with the goal of expanding access and opportunity in our public lands.
+Editor’s note: WildLink is a partnership between the National Park Service, the Yosemite Conservancy and NatureBridge with the goal of expanding access and opportunity in our public lands.
 We invite students from communities who have had historic and systemic barriers to accessing the outdoors to explore the Yosemite Wilderness and the career opportunities offered here.
 Through wilderness expeditions, volunteer stewardship projects, leadership trainings, family weekends, and career development opportunities, WildLink empowers young people to strengthen themselves and their communities.
 Learn more about WildLink here.

 On a clear Sunday morning in April in Porterville, CA, Mrs. Hardin and Mr. Price, the teachers accompanying this spring’s WildLink group on their trip to Yosemite National Park, arrived at Porterville High School to find eleven students packed and ready for a week-long adventure.
 Hardin and Price were surprised, since never had an entire group of students arrived before them.
 The group eagerly loaded up the vans and they were on their way.